Ford shifting 550 jobs to boost SUV production in Kentucky

 Growing sales for the Expedition and Navigator are driving a 20 percent production boost at the Louisville plant, the automaker said.

-To boost the truck plant's workforce, Ford said it will shift the jobs away from its crosstown factory — Louisville Assembly Plant, which makes the Ford Escape and Lincoln MKC.
+To increase the truck plant's workforce, Ford said it will shift the jobs away from its crosstown factory — Louisville Assembly Plant, which makes the Ford Escape and Lincoln MKC.

 Growing demand for large SUVs is fueling the employment boost at the truck plant.